 Sarah: New York Latin course instructor

-...my students leaves our sessions with greater knowledge and a deeper love of learning.
+...ensuring that each of my students leaves our sessions with greater knowledge and a deeper love of learning.
 I believe in tailoring creative learning strategies to each individual student's needs.
 I specialize in ISEE, PSAT, and SAT prep, English, History, and German tutoring, and college essay coaching.
-Having worked in undergraduate admissions at a top 50 research university for 3 years, I know exactly what top colleges are looking for, and I'm ready to help you get into the...
+Having worked in undergraduate admissions at a top 50 research university for 3 years, I know exactly what top colleges are looking for, and I'm ready to help...

 Education & Certification